borekb/shoptet-oauth-helper/README.md

   php:apache
 ```

-## Create Shoptet add-on
+#### Create Shoptet add-on

-In Shoptet admin, click Create add-on and enter the URL from above to the field labeled "Address to get your OAuth code".
+In Shoptet admin, click **Create add-on** and enter the URL from above to the field labeled **Address to get your OAuth code**.

-If everything was deployed correctly with the right environment variables, you should be able to go to the Users tab and click the test installation button.
+If everything was deployed correctly with the right environment variables, you should be able to go to the **Users** tab and click the test installation button.

-## Obtain "OAuth access token"
+### Obtain OAuth access token

 When adding the test user, Shoptet will call the URL specified in the admin.
-The script is programmed to print something like this **to server logs**:
+The script is programmed to print something like this to *server logs*:

 ```
 [15 Feb 16:25:08] [php7:notice] OAuth access token: kfx4fsycmcjk8zobqm7c...